Park-SeungWoo/kakao-ai-study/README.md

 - POST : pass queries in header.
 Used when client requests information creation to server.
 - PUT : Used when client requests an update to server.
 - DELETE : Used when client requests a deletion to server.
+- etc...

 These all used in REST API's HTTP methods.
 REST API is an interface that defined the ways to handle information in web.

+There are a term called 'payload'.<br/>
+It means only the data we are going to send.
+It doesn't contain 'header' or 'footer' datas, just 'body' datas.
 <hr/>

 ## Bypass HTTP request rate limits